-Canadian country music artist Amy Nelson is blazing trails at home and abroad.
-With her hometown of Regina, Saskatchewan, as a springboard, Amy has risen into the spotlight across Canada and Australia as a vibrant singer, songwriter, musician, and multi-enterprise businesswoman.
+Canadian country music artist Amy Nelson is blazing trails at home and abroad as a vibrant singer, songwriter, and musician.

 She will be kicking off 2022 with the release of her brand new single on January 7th titled ’Trippin’, written by Madeline Merlo, Patricia Conroy, David “ Dwave" Thomson, Tina Gemza and produced by award-winning producer, Jeff Dalziel.
 She is also set to perform at AmericanaFest UK in January 2022.

 Good Intentions, her third and most recent album, is infused with Amy’s incandescent vocals, magnetic melodies, and feisty lyrics that echo her on-stage and off-stage personality.
 The album was voted the #2 Best Album in Saskatchewan in all genres for 2019.
 “Hey Love,” Amy’s first single from the album written by multi-award-winning songwriter Jeff Cohen (Sugarland, The Band Perry, Big & Rich), is available for stream or download and has climbed to #6 on Australian country music charts.

 The album also includes a bonus-track remake of “The Last Saskatchewan Pirate” featuring fellow Canadian country artist Brad Johner.
 The music video, starring guest “pirates” and former Saskatchewan Roughriders Bob Poley and Roger Aldag, made its debut on Mosaic Stadium’s massive SaskTel MaxTron during the team’s home playoff game in 2018.